ibrahimmammadov/DotNetDiContainer/README.md

 ## Overview

 This project implements a custom Dependency Injection (DI) container in .NET 8, supporting Singleton, Transient, and Scoped lifetimes.
-The DI container provides a simple yet flexible way to manage service lifetimes and dependencies within your .NET applications.
+The DI container provides a simple, flexible way to manage service lifetimes and dependencies within your .NET applications.

 ## Features